What’s New on Oahu > May 2022

 • If you’re looking for a unique dining experience, the Sooper Secret Izakaya in Waikiki has a 7-course menu for US$150 + tax + 20% gratuity per person.
 It’s very popular and reservations must be made in advance.
 July reservations are now open.

 • Ala Moana Hotel breakfast buffet at Cafe 410 is back, the space is adorned with new floral murals by local artist Kamea Hadar.
-Enjoy the smorgasbord from 6:30-10am (weekdays) and 7-10:30am (weekends) from US$24.50 adults and US$15 kids.
+Enjoy the smorgasbord from 6:30-10am (weekdays) and 7-10:30am (weekends) from $24.50 adults and $15 kids.

 • Reservations are now open for Pearl Harbor’s newest experience, The Top of the Tower Tour!
 Beginning on Memorial Day (30 May 2022), the Ford Island Control Tower will be accessible to the public.
 Take a first-class guided tour of the tower, which is 15 stories and 168 ft (51m) tall, including the restored elevator, upper cab, and 360° view from the observation deck.
 Over 120 timed tickets are available daily.